DeutscheSoft/toolkit/docs/Rendering.md

 This document also details some optimizations to increase DOM performance, which might be of interest to others.

-## The Widget Tree

-Widgets are organized in a tree.
-This tree will usually be similar to the DOM tree, where each widgets consists of at least one DOM elements.
-There may be several disconnected widget trees at the same time.
-The root of a widget tree should always be a widget which is a subclass of Root.
-The Root widget takes care of tracking resize events and (possibly) document visibility changes.

 ## DOM manipulations and scheduling

 The appearance of a widget is determined by the values of its options and